tfjmp/website/content/post/2022-538P/index.md

 | Apr 5 Wed | [EROS: a fast capability system](https://dl.acm.org/doi/abs/10.1145/319151.319163) |   |
 | Apr 10 Mon  | [Cheri: A hybrid capability-system architecture for scalable software compartmentalization](https://www.cl.cam.ac.uk/~dc552/papers/201505-oakland2015-cheri-compartmentalization.pdf) |   |
 | Apr 12 Wed | Project Presentation |   |

+## Late Policy

+You will receive a 0 for late work unless you have an approved extension.

+For individual assignments, the deadline for one assignment can be extended by 24 hours with no penalty to the mark.
+Extension requests must be made explicitly through e-mail.
+Extension requests must be made no later than 24 hours past the deadline.

+For group tasks you can request an extension of 24 hours as long as someone in your group has an unused extension.
+You cannot receive an extension of more than 24 hours for a group deliverable.

+## Academic honesty and collaboration guidelines

+The department has a detailed policy regarding [collaboration and plagiarism](https://my.cs.ubc.ca/docs/collaboration-plagiarism).
+You must familiarize yourself with this policy.

+**Paper reports:** You should write your reports individually.
+You are free to discuss with others, but you must write the reports on your own.
+You should clearly reference any resources you have used.

+**Projects:** ou are free to use any code you find in your project.
+However, a non-trivial fraction of functionality in your prototype must be constructed by your team.
+You must cite and attribute sources of the code that you borrow/utilize in your project.
+When writing the project reports, you should follow the same citations standard as expected from conference papers.